 it converts the voltage difference between the positive

-and negative input terminals and
+and negative input terminals

 on